7 Compliance Jobs to Consider for 2026

 While there can be some type of compliance officer in basically any company, we’ll explore some of the most common jobs you should consider.

-The examples should provide you with the necessary knowledge to understand what skills you’ll need and what responsibilities these roles have.
+The examples should provide you with the knowledge you need to understand the skills you’ll need and the responsibilities these roles entail.

 AML officer

 One of the compliance jobs you can choose is an AML officer.
-Anti-money laundering regulations ensure that businesses aren’t a part of financial crimes such as money laundering, terrorist financing, and fraud.
+Anti-money laundering regulations ensure that businesses aren’t involved in financial crimes such as money laundering, terrorist financing, and fraud.
 Of course, the businesses can be a part of this willingly, or they can be exploited.

-An AML officer is an individual who ensures that a certain business is adhering to AML regulations and isn’t a victim of previously mentioned crimes.
+An AML officer is an individual who ensures that a business complies with AML regulations and is not a victim of the aforementioned crimes.
 This person needs to understand documents such as the USA PATRIOT Act and the EU’s AML Directives.

 To become an AML officer, you’ll need skills in risk management, as it will allow you to understand what the business is exposed to.
-With the latest developments, it can be valuable to know the software list for AML prevention in order to implement the newest technology for compliance.
+Given the latest developments, it can be valuable to know the software list for AML prevention to implement the latest technology for compliance.

 Furthermore, the latest AML detection software can be complex, which is why many AML officers often have technical skills in cybersecurity and software development.

-Businesses that must adhere to AML regulations are usually in finance and can be banking and financial services, online casinos, crypto projects and exchanges, real estate, and insurance companies.
+Businesses that must adhere to AML regulations are usually in finance, including banking and financial services, online casinos, crypto projects and exchanges, real estate, and insurance companies.

-Each of these businesses manages with high amounts of customer’s money and must ensure that their customers aren’t associated with crime.
-An AML officer will be responsible for monitoring transactions and observing whether there are suspicious activities.
+Each of these businesses manages with high amounts of customers’ money and must ensure that their customers aren’t associated with crime.
+An AML officer will be responsible for monitoring transactions and observing for suspicious activity.

 Of course, in some cases, this can be impossible to do manually, which is why understanding the latest AML software is important.
-AI-powered AML software can help you monitor and analyze thousands of transactions and accurately flag the ones that are suspicious.
+AI-powered AML software can help you monitor and analyze thousands of transactions and accurately flag suspicious ones.

-Furthermore, this software can help you conduct background checks and confirm whether a certain customer is a politically exposed persona or involved with criminal groups.
+Furthermore, this software can help you conduct background checks and confirm whether a certain customer is a politically exposed person or involved with criminal groups.

 Healthcare compliance officer